 Since 2003, conflict in Darfur has killed at least 300,000 people and forced more than two million people from their homes, many of whom now live in large internally displaced persons (IDP) camps spread through the region.
 Although families in IDP camps receive food aid, they must still gather firewood for fuel.
 Due to the size of the IDP camps (some camps have more than 100,000 residents) and the desert-like terrain, wood is increasingly scarce.
 With deforestation, displaced women must walk up to seven hours to find a single tree, risking assault every step of the way.
 To avoid danger, some Darfuri women purchase wood from vendors... by selling the very food they need to feed their families.
 While the tangle of political and ethnic tensions underlying the Darfur conflict may seem beyond resolution, the solution to this one problem is clear: women in Darfur need a better stove.

 How LBNL is Addressing the Problem

-In 2005, Dr. Ashok Gadgil, Director, Environmental Energy Technologies Division, visited Darfur to address this issue.
+In 2005, Dr. Ashok Gadgil, Deputy, Energy Technologies Area, visited Darfur to address this issue.
 His team designed a stove which is tailored to Darfur's climate and cooking.
 The Berkeley-Darfur Stove requires less than half the fuel of traditional cooking methods, decreasing women's exposure to violence while collecting firewood and their need to trade food rations for fuel.
 Visit the project's archives to learn more about LBNL's early work developing a cookstove for Darfur.